Background

 Alternatively you can right click on the jar file and select Open with...

-and navigate to the java.exe in the JRE 1.5 bin directory which defaults to something like
+and select the java.exe from the JRE 1.5 bin directory which defaults to something like

 C:\Program Files\Java\jre1.5.0_XX\bin